 Stamford Hill area action plan

-Since 2015 we’ve been working alongside the Stamford Hill community on the Stamford Hill plan – a dedicated planning document called an area action plan (AAP) for Stamford Hill.
+Since 2015, we’ve been working with the Stamford Hill community on the Stamford Hill plan.
+It’s a dedicated planning document called an area action plan (AAP) for Stamford Hill.

 The Stamford Hill plan aims to:

-• provide specific guidance on how new developments and changes to local spaces can be made, reflecting the unique circumstances of Stamford Hill
+• provide specific guidance on how to make new developments and changes to local spaces, reflecting the unique circumstances of Stamford Hill

 • help to overcome the challenges the area faces, now and in the future ensure that changes in Stamford Hill benefit the local community first

-Over the last 7 years we’ve undertaken extensive engagement with thousands of local people and different local organisations and developed a draft AAP that draws on what we’ve heard are the key issues and opportunities and puts forward policies and guidance to address these for the next 15 years.
+Over the last 9 years, we’ve engaged with thousands of local people and groups.
+We’ve developed a draft area action plan (AAP) that reflects what we’ve heard are the key issues and opportunities.
+It offers policies and guidance to address these for the next 15 years.

 Why we need a Stamford Hill plan

-As Stamford Hill’s population has grown and the area has become a more popular place to live, there has been an increasing pressure not just on housing but on facilities like schools, community facilities and local spaces.
+Stamford Hill’s population has grown and the area has become popular to live in.
+This has increased pressure on housing and on facilities like schools, community spaces, and local spaces.

 Who we’re working with

-The Stamford Hill Community Panel, a group including community representatives and members of local organisations, has played a key role in developing the Stamford Hill plan.
+The Stamford Hill Community Panel includes community representatives and members of local organisations.
+They have played a key role in developing the Stamford Hill plan.

-The make up of this group aims to reflect the demographic, faith and ethnic profile of the diverse community in Stamford Hill.
-The panel advises the Council on community engagement and has helped ensure that a range of local views are taken into account in the policies developed and that consultation reaches a wide audience.
+This group aims to reflect the demographic, faith, and ethnic makeup of the diverse community in Stamford Hill.
+The panel advises us on community engagement.
+They have helped ensure that a range of local views are considered in the policies.
+They also ensure that consultation reaches a wide audience.

-We also set up a project steering group to help shape the plan’s delivery and help build support for it across the community.
+We also set up a project steering group to shape the plan’s delivery.
+They will also help build support for it in the community.

 What’s happened so far